minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 since this measures only the change in contributions within a year and same geographical location.// why fix for geo region

+// mention here that by fixing for state we fix for economic conditions, population differences, etc. and many other things which influence contribution - see above mentioned papers -> size of ggovernment, closeness of race, etc.
 In a stricter version, I fix for year and state.
 This provides more accurate results on the geographical level.By controling for states, possible differences in state ties to the fossil fuel industries and severely environmentally